RxLoutre/quasan/README.md

 mamba env create -f quasan.yml
 ```

 An option allows Quasan to use PGAP as an annotation tool.
 PGAP was installed on Ilis by @Du and you can obtain more informations about the process here :  [PGAP HowTo by Du](https://gitlab.services.universiteitleiden.nl/duc/howtos/-/blob/master/Annotate%20genome%20for%20NCBI%20with%20PGAP.md "Thanks Du !").
+In big words, I added singularity in quasan conda env for it to be able to call PGAP.
+The PGAP script we use was also slighlty modified by Du.

 ## Pipeline overview